Policy Details Page

 Accessibility of Electronic Resources

-Federal law prohibits people, on the basis of disability (such as seeing and hearing impairments), from being excluded from participation in, being denied the benefits of, or otherwise be subjected to discrimination by the district.
-To ensure that individuals with disabilities have equal access to district programs, activities, and services, the content and functionality of websites associated with the district should be accessible.
-Such websites may include but are not limited to, the district’s homepage, teacher websites, district-operated social media pages, and online class lectures.
+Federal law prohibits people, on the basis of disability (such as seeing and hearing impairments), from being excluded from participation in, being denied the benefits of, or otherwise be subjected to discrimination by the District.
+To ensure that individuals with disabilities have equal access to District programs, activities, and services, the content and functionality of websites associated with the District shall be accessible.
+Such websites may include but are not limited to, the District’s public website, the District’s Learning Management System, District-operated social media pages, and online class lectures.

 2023 Digital Rights and Media Literacy